adambirse/shop/README.md

 # Try esbuild and Typescript

-A sample repository to try out esbuild.
+A sample repository to try out esbuild and npm publish.

 ## Building and publishing